-A Green Mouse French activities for kids are grouped together here for easy access: Resources which teach children French through stories, songs, and via craft ideas, recipes and other practical activities.
-More will be added as soon as possible:
+Free French activities for kids: Resources to teach children French and about French culture through craft ideas, recipes, stories, songs etc… More will be added as soon as possible!

 All French children know what pâte à sel is, just as British children know all about playdough, but creations made out of pâte à sel can last forever.